vavalvso/cowrie/README.md

 # Cowrie (Honeypot)

 This is a small project I made while learning Docker, Linux administration, and shell scripting.
-I deployed a Cowrie honeypot on my server to observe how automated automated bots scan internet ports.
+I deployed a Cowrie honeypot on my server to observe how automated bots scan internet ports and trying to bruteforce logins, passwords and SSH-keys.

 ## The Problem
 As soon as the honeypot went live, brute-force bots started spamming it with thousands of identical login attempts and commands every minute.
 The text output from Docker quickly became a mess.